Ron Burman

-Ron Burman is an American music executive.
+Ron Burman (born 1965) is an American music executive.

 Early life

 Burman was born in Philadelphia in 1965 and moved to Jacksonville, Florida when he was 12.

 Between 1986 and 1988, while pursuing Communication Studies at Florida State University (FSU) in Tallahassee, Burman served as the Concert Director for Student Campus Entertainment (SCE) where he booked bands for the campus nightclub, The Club Down Under, The Metro Night Club, as well as working at FSU's college radio station WVFS in Tallahassee.
 While head of SCE, Burman booked hundreds of bands, including the Red Hot Chili Peppers, The Ramones, Jello Biafra, Alpha Blondy, The Flaming Lips, Sonic Youth, Dinosaur Jr., Love Tractor, and many others.

-While still a student, he also completed a summer internship at Bulging Eye Booking & Management in Norman, Oklahoma, who managed and booked bands including The Flaming Lips, Mudhoney, the Afghan Whigs and Alice Donut, whom Burman would go on to manage for several years.
-Burman graduated from FSU in 1988 with a B.A. in communications.
+Burman had a summer internship at Bulging Eye Booking & Management in Norman, Oklahoma, who managed and booked bands including The Flaming Lips, Mudhoney, the Afghan Whigs and Alice Donut, whom Burman would go on to manage for several years.
+He graduated from FSU in 1988 with a B.A. in communications.

-Career Beginnings
+Career beginnings

 Burman moved to New York City in 1988 to work for Associated Booking Corporation (ABC Booking), where he booked Anita Baker, B.B.
-King, Black Uhuru, Dr. John, The Wailers Band, Third World, and Yellowman, among others. among others.
+King, Black Uhuru, Dr. John, The Wailers Band, Third World, and Yellowman, among others.
 In 1991, he founded Stretch Management, which lasted until 1996.
 During this time he became the personal manager and tour manager for punk rock and alternative bands, including his old clients Alice Donut, Drunken Boat and Japanese noise-punks Ultra Bidé.
 His bands toured several times across America, Canada, Japan, and Europe.
 Burman signed both Alice Donut and Ultra Bidé to Jello Biafra's independent label, Alternative Tentacles.

-Following Stretch Management's closure, Burman became the showcase manager/festival booker for the CMJ Music Marathon in 1996 and 1997, booking over 1,000 bands into 60 New York venues, including giving Limp Bizkit and Rammstein their first shows in New York City.
+Following Stretch Management's closure, Burman became booker for the CMJ Music Marathon in 1996 and 1997.
+He gave Limp Bizkit and Rammstein their first shows in New York City.